Easy Brine Recipe For A Turkey breast

 - Mix up the water in the cooler or container with a whisk then set in the turkey breast.

-- I added more water until the turkey breast was covered as much as it could be.
+- Add more water until the turkey breast is covered as much as it can be.

 HOW TO MAKE PIT BOSS SMOKED TURKEY BREAST: